danstonedev/pt-ehr-simulator/README.md

 ## 📦 Deployment (GitHub Pages)

-- Changes pushed to the main branch are automatically deployed via GitHub Actions.
+- Pushing to the `main` branch automatically deploys via GitHub Actions (`.github/workflows/deploy-pages.yml`).
-- The workflow uploads only the `app/` directory artifact to Pages.
+- Only the `app/` directory is uploaded and served.
-- A `.nojekyll` file in `app/` ensures assets are served without Jekyll processing.
+- `.nojekyll` disables Jekyll processing; `404.html` provides SPA fallback so deep links reload correctly.

-If your Pages URL hasn’t updated yet, check the Actions tab for the latest “Deploy static content to Pages” run.
+If your Pages URL hasn’t updated yet, check Actions for the latest “Deploy to GitHub Pages” run.